vikilabs/ThingSpeak.Cloud.Library/README.md

-## Embedded C Library to communicate with ThingSpeak Cloud
+## Embedded C Library to communicate with ThingSpeak IoT Cloud

 Simple Library to communicate with thingspeak cloud.